Last updated:

 Implementation (transposition) of directives

 Directives are an indirect form of legislation: each member state has to implement - or 'transpose' - them in its own law.
-The UK normally uses statutory instruments for transposition of directives, although occasionally an act of Parliament is required.
+Until Brexit, the UK usually transposed them by means of statutory instruments, although occasionally an act of Parliament was required.

-The original (OJ) text of each directive on EUR-Lex and Westlaw UK has details of transposing legislation for every member state attached to it: on EUR-Lex, see 'National Transposition' tab; on Westlaw, see 'National measures'.
-Lexis covers transposition in England and Wales only: see Halsbury's EU Legislation Implementator.
+The original (OJ) text of each directive on EUR-Lex and Westlaw UK comes with details of transposing legislation for every member state: on EUR-Lex, see 'National Transposition'; on Westlaw, see 'Document details' -'National measures'.
+Lexis only covers transposition for England and Wales, in Halsbury's EU Legislation Implementator (no longer updated).

 Other sources of implementation / transposition details include:

-All EU cases are available on Curia, the website of the Court of Justice of the European Union and on EUR-Lex.
+All EU cases are available on Curia, the website of the Court of Justice of the European Union, and on EUR-Lex, the EU's main law site.
 They are also on subscription databases and in various commercially published print series.
 Further details of these sources are given below.

 The EU courts

 The Court of Justice, established in 1952, is the oldest EU judicial institution.
 It is often known as the 'European Court of Justice' (ECJ), but this is not its formal title.
-(It is not to be confused with the European Court of Human Rights, which does not belong to the EU).
+It is not to be confused with the European Court of Human Rights, which is not an EU court.

 The EU created another court in 1988, the Court of First Instance (CFI), to help with a backlog of cases at the Court of Justice.
 Its name was changed to 'General Court' in late 2009.